conestack/node/README.rst

 - Behaviors are bound to a node by a decorator.

-- Node related functions, attributes and properties always rule, so we can overwrite anything on the decorated node, even behavior contract (don't do this unless you have good reasons).
+- Node related functions, attributes and properties always have precedence to behaviors.
+This way, we can overwrite behavior contracts (don't do this unless you have good reasons).

-- If more than one behavior defines the same attribute or function, return first one, analog to the behavior of object inheritance (try to avoid namespace conflicts when providing behaviors, shipped implementations do not conflict at all).
+- If more than one behavior defines the same attribute or function, return the first one.
+This is analog to new-class style object inheritance.
+This avoids namespace conflicts when providing behaviors.
+Shipped implementations do not conflict at all.

 - Behaviors can hook before and after property access or function calls of nodes.
-This is done with the ``befor`` and ``after`` decorators, expecting name of property or function to get hooked.
+This is done with the ``before`` and ``after`` decorators, which expect the name of a property or function beeing hooked.

 Why using a decorator?

-- It is not possible to custom hook import statements from user point of view (which was another idea how to do it).
+- It is not possible to hook import statements from the users point of view (which was another idea how to do it).

-- Beside the fact they provide an easy hooking point for manipulating class objects, they are elegant.
+- Beside the fact that they provide an easy hooking point for manipulating class objects, they are elegant.

 Using behaviors.
 Import required objects.
 ::